devtheJigyasa/jigyasanews.ai/README.md

 - Better reasoning visibility for outputs
 - Expanded scanning and extraction flows
 - Verification dashboards and research interfaces
-- Trust layers for fast-moving digital information
+- Trust layers for fast-moving digital information [page:52]

 ---

 ## Contributing

 Contributions are welcome if they align with the project’s verification-first vision.
+The repository is active on GitHub and includes the standard collaboration tabs for code, issues, pull requests, actions, wiki, and project management. [page:52]

 You can contribute by:
-- Improving UI/UX
+- Improving UI and UX
 - Refining verification workflows
 - Strengthening front-end architecture
 - Improving performance and accessibility
-- Proposing features that increase trust, clarity, and product usefulness
+- Proposing features that increase trust, clarity, and usefulness

 To contribute:
 1. Fork the repository